preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 .. image:: page-lifecycle-archive-pages.png

 It is possible to restore pages, page collections and pages types from the archive.
-When an
+You can also decide to terminate the archived item.
+This action is irreversible.

 .. image:: page-lifecycle-archive-restore.png